theonlyrealALEX/ITP_Game/README.md

 ### Model and Controller Classess
 MazeRunnerGame
 The provided Skeleton Class for the Game
+Overview
+MazeRunnerGame is the core class of the Maze Runner game.
+It orchestrates game screens, manages global resources like SpriteBatch and Skin, and controls game flow.
+Key Features
+* Manages various screens (Menu, Game, PauseMenu, SelectScreen).
+* Handles the game engine and rendering resources.
+* Controls game music and animations.
+Main Functionalities
+* Screen Management: Switches between different game screens.
+* Resource Handling: Manages SpriteBatch, Skin, and Music.
+* Game Flow Control: Directs game flow, from menu to gameplay, pause, and end screens.
+Methods
+* create(): Initializes the game resources and navigates to the select screen.
+* goToSelect(), goToMenu(), goToGame(), goToPauseMenu(), goToVictoryScreen(), goToGameOverScreen(), continueGame(): Manage screen transitions.
+* dispose(): Cleans up resources upon game closure.
+* Getters and setters for music, screens, and game engine.
+Usage
+Create an instance of MazeRunnerGame to start the game.
+Utilize its methods to navigate between screens and manage game states.

 #### GameEngine
 Implements the Model of the Game.
 Has a GameMap for storing the Map, and also the Player and also Enemies.
+Overview
+The GameEngine class, part of the de.tum.cit.ase.maze package, serves as the central controller for the Maze Runner game.
+It initializes the game environment, including the map and the player.
+Key Features
+* Initializes game components upon creation.
+* Manages the player and the game map.
+Main Functionalities
+* Initialization: Configures the game with a selected map and a new player instance.
+* Player Management: Offers methods to get and set the player's details.
+* Map Handling: Handles the game map, allowing retrieval of the current map.
+Methods
+* GameEngine(MazeRunnerGame): Constructor that sets up the game engine.
+* getPlayer(): Returns the current player.
+* setPlayer(Player): Updates the player instance.
+* getStaticGameMap(): Retrieves the static game map.
+Usage
+Create an instance of GameEngine with a MazeRunnerGame object to initialize the game.
+Use provided methods to interact with the player and the map.

 #### GameMap
 Models the static and dynamic game map.
+Overview
+GameMap is a central class in the Maze Runner game, responsible for loading and managing the game map's layout, including elements like enemies, lives, and keys.
+Features
+* Dynamic map loading from files.
+* Manages enemies, lives, keys, and entry points.
+* Interactive map functions for gameplay mechanics.
+Key Methods
+* loadMap(String): Loads and sets up the game map.
+* getNewRandomLife(int, int): Generates random life positions.
+* getTile(float, float, float): Retrieves map tile content.
+* removeKey(float, float, float): Removes a key from the map.
+Usage
+Instantiate and use loadMap to load a map, then interact using class methods for game dynamics.

 #### Player
 Models the Player
+Overview
+The Player class in the Maze Runner game manages the player's animations, movement, and position within the game world.
+Key Features
+* Character animations for different directions.
+* Methods for player movement and position tracking.
+* Management of the player's current tile and direction.
+Main Functionalities
+* Animation Handling: Loads and manages animations for player movement.
+* Movement: Implements player movement based on speed and direction.
+* Position Tracking: Manages the player's position in the game window and on the game map.
+Methods
+* Player(): Constructor that initializes player animations and sets initial direction.
+* move(float speed): Moves the player based on the current direction and speed.
+* setCurrentTileFromCoords(GameMap, float): Updates the player's current tile based on their coordinates.
+* getOffsetWindowX(float, Personality), getOffsetWindowY(float, Personality): Calculate the player's offset position.
+Usage
+Instantiate a Player object to represent the player in the game.
+Use its methods to control the player's animations, movements, and interactions with the game environment.

 #### Enemy
 Models the Enemy.
+Overview
+The Enemy class in the Maze Runner game extends MapObject to represent enemies on the game map.
+It handles animations, movements, and interactions of enemies within the game.
+Key Features
+* Character animations for different directions.
+* Random personality and rotation for dynamic behavior.
+* Movement mechanics and position tracking.
+Main Functionalities
+* Animation Handling: Loads and manages animations for enemy movement.
+* Movement: Implements enemy movement based on direction, speed, and personality.
+* Position and Rotation: Manages the enemy's position and rotation behavior when encountering obstacles.
+Methods
+* Enemy(int tileX, int tileY): Constructor initializing enemy with tile coordinates.
+* move(float speed): Moves the enemy based on the current direction and speed.
+* setCurrentTileFromCoords(GameMap, float): Updates the enemy's current tile based on their coordinates.
+* rotateDirection(): Changes the enemy's direction when encountering an obstacle.
+* getRandomPersonality(), getRandomRotation(): Randomizes enemy's personality and rotation.
+Usage
+Create Enemy objects to populate the game map with adversaries.
+Utilize the class methods to control their animations, movements, and interactions with the game environment.

 #### MapObject
 Superclass for all static map objects.
+ChatGPT
+README: MapObject Class Summary
+Overview
+MapObject is an abstract class in the Maze Runner game, serving as a base for various elements within the game map.
+It provides a fundamental structure for rendering objects in the game world.
+Key Feature
+* Establishes a common interface for all map objects to be rendered.
+Main Functionality
+* Rendering Interface: Defines an abstract method for rendering map objects.
+Method
+* render(SpriteBatch spriteBatch, float x, float y, float tileSize): Abstract method that must be implemented by subclasses to render the object on the game map.
+Usage
+Extend MapObject to create different entities in the game (like walls, paths, enemies) that can be rendered on the map.
+Each subclass should provide its specific implementation of the render method.